-The Supreme Council for Youth and Sports, which sponsored the program with teams named after terrorists, is a PLO body, whose members were approved last year by PA Chairman Mahmoud Abbas [Ma'an, Palestinian news agency, April 20, 2011].
+The Supreme Council for Sport and Youth Affairs, which sponsored the program with teams named after terrorists, is a PLO body, whose members were approved last year by PA Chairman Mahmoud Abbas [Ma'an, independent Palestinian news agency, April 20, 2011].

 Salah Khalaf (Abu Iyad) - a founder of Fatah and head of the Black September terror group.
 Attacks he planned included the murder of two American diplomats, as well as the murders of 11 Israeli athletes at the Munich Olympics in 1972.

 Izz A-Din Al-Qassam - influential Islamic preacher in British Mandate Palestine during the 1930s, who led a Muslim terror group.

 Abd Al-Rahim Mahmoud - poet who composed the "Song of the Martyr."
 He was killed in 1948 fighting against Israel.